 The fiddle leaf fig continues to grow.
 At some point, the observant indoor gardener begins to wonder, “Is there something I should be doing to produce branches?”

 To turn a fiddle leaf fig from a bush into a tree shape takes intentional work from you, the plant’s caregiver.

-Here is a picture of my four fiddle leaf fig trees in the first day I brought them home.
-Like most starters, they were about two feet tall.
+Here is a picture of my four fiddle leaf fig trees the first day I brought them home.
+Like most starters, they were about 2 feet tall.